JAlcocerT/JAlcocerT/content/blog/oss-photo-management.md

 ...I soon required a lot of extra space.

+**A lot of it**

 > Literally in ~1year of use I created >200GB of data.

 Not counting the [OA5Pro](https://jalcocert.github.io/JAlcocerT/dji-osmo-action-5-pro/) Videos.

+Thats why today, I want to talk about Selfhosted photo Tools!

 ## SelfHosted Photo Tools